Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/docs/task-master-integration.md

-# Integrating with Task Master
+# Integrating with Task Master AI

-This guide explains how to use AI Expert Workflow MCP alongside Task Master.
+This guide explains how to use AI Expert Workflow MCP alongside Task Master AI.

 ## Configuration